404FoundingFather/quantum-simulator/memory-bank/interface-design.md

 ### 2. UIManager Integration

-The integration of the `UIManager` component presented significant challenges:
+The integration of the `UIManager` component initially presented significant challenges:

-- Segmentation faults occur during component initialization and callback registration
+- Segmentation faults occurred during component initialization and callback registration
-- Lambda captures may be causing lifetime management issues
+- Lambda captures were causing lifetime management issues
-- Resource initialization order may be creating dependencies on uninitialized components
+- Resource initialization order was creating dependencies on uninitialized components
-- Potential circular dependencies between components need resolution
+- Potential circular dependencies between components needed resolution

-**Temporary Solution**: We implemented a direct ImGui-based UI in main.cpp that provides the same functionality without using the `UIManager` component.
-This allows continued development while we resolve the `UIManager` issues.
+**Resolution**: We have successfully resolved these issues through:
+- Implementing proper null pointer validation throughout the UIManager
+- Using safe lambda capture patterns to ensure proper object lifecycle management
+- Adding comprehensive error handling with try-catch blocks
+- Including validation checks between initialization steps
+- Ensuring all interface methods are properly implemented

+Both the UIManager implementation and the direct ImGui-based UI are now available, giving the application flexibility in its user interface approach.

 ### 3. FFTW Resource Management